 - Generously season with salt on both sides.

-- Heat a large stainless steel or cast iron skillet over medium high heat.
-(I recommend using 12-inch skillet to give plenty of room for scallops.)
+- Heat a large stainless steel or cast-iron skillet over medium-high heat.
+(I recommend using a 12-inch skillet to give plenty of room for scallops.)

 - Add 1 tablespoon of oil.

-- Add the scallops one by one into the sizzling hot skillet in a single layer, making sure they don’t touch each other.
+- Add the scallops one by one to the sizzling-hot skillet in a single layer, making sure they don’t touch each other.
 (Work in batches.)

 - Sear the scallops for about 2 minutes without disruption until golden crust forms.
 If the scallops are still stuck to the pan, it means they are not ready.
 Don’t force it.
 Try again in about 30 seconds.